Estimated reading time: 17 minutes

 Dissociating may have helped us survive those traumatizing events.
 Still, when our body and brain continue to respond as if we are in a traumatic event even after it is over, it can interfere with our careers, relationships, friendships, and overall personal and emotional growth.

 Blanking out interferes with doing well at school or being fully productive at work.
 It can hinder us from fully engaging in the here and now with friends or loved ones.
-It can lead us to passively and unintentionally remain in toxic friendships or relationships.
+It can lead us to passively and unintentionally remain in toxic friendships or relationships, such as the Drama Triangle dynamics.
 Or, we might continue going with the flow to avoid “rocking the boat” in risky situations.

 Dissociative symptoms can potentially disrupt every area of psychological functioning.
 Depending on the severity, anything that reminds our brains of the trauma can begin to trigger different levels of dissociation.